feldroop/genedex/README.md

 The [FM-Index] is a full-text index data structure that allows efficiently counting and retrieving all occurrenes of short sequences in very large texts.
 It is widely used in sequence analysis and bioinformatics.

-The implementation of this library is based on an encoding for the text with rank support data structure (a.k.a. occurrence table) by Simon Gene Gottlieb, who also was a great help while developing this library.
+The implementation of this library is based on an encoding for the text with rank support data structure (a.k.a. occurrence table) by Simon Gene Gottlieb, who also was a great help while developing the library.
 This data structure is central to the inner workings of the FM-Index.
 The encoding attemps to provide a good trade-off between memory usage and running time of queries.
 A second, faster and less memory efficient encoding is also implemented in this library.
 Further benefits of `genedex` include:

 - Fast, parallel and memory efficient index construction by leveraging [`libsais-rs`] and [`rayon`].
 - Support for indexing a set of texts, like chromosomes of a genome.
+- Optimized functions for searching multiple queries at once (per thread!).
 - A flexible cursor API.
 - Fast reading and writing the FM-Index from/to files, using [`savefile`].
 - Thoroughly tested using [`proptest`].